Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 ### `SqlQueryEngine.cs` and `SqlMutationEngine.cs`
 > - `ExecuteListAsync` is called where we create an object of `SqlExecuteStructure` and calls `ExecuteAsync(SqlExecuteStructure)`.
-> - We format the result as list of JsonDocument.
+> - We format the result as list of JsonElement.
 If the user has no read permission, it will return an empty list.

 > ### Example
 > 1. Query With param as id